Stein Variational Uncertainty-Adaptive Model Predictive Control: Results

 \subsection{Kernel Ablation Study}

-Here, we outline additional results on the effect on SVGD posterior approximation performance based on the choice of universal kernel used.
-In Table. \ref{tab:kernel_comparison}, we evaluate our approach's performance on the rocket landing problem over three distinct kernel: the currently used RBF kernel, the Inverse Multi-Quadratic (IMQ) \cite{gorham2020measuringsamplequalitykernels} kernel modeled as, $k(\theta,\hat{\theta}) = (\psi^2 + (\theta - \hat{\theta})^2)^{-\zeta}$ where $\psi$ is a bandwidth term and $\zeta$ is a decay factor, and finally, setting $k(\cdot,\hat\theta)=1$ which reduces the SVGD to parallel gradient descent over parameter inferences.
-We show that the IMQ kernel yields more reliable, uncertainty-aware control by evolving particles under a quadratically guided posterior approximation, at the cost of slightly longer completion times.
-The RBF kernel remains reliable and slightly outperforms the constant-fixed kernel, though its exponential decay limits long-range interactions and can induce particle clustering or degeneracy.
-In contrast, IMQ’s long-range repulsion preserves particle diversity and prevents mode collapse, particularly in higher dimensions, demonstrating improved reliability.
+To demonstrate kernel sensitivity to task performance, Table~\ref{tab:kernel_comparison} evaluates our approach on the rocket landing problem over three kernels: the RBF kernel used above, the Inverse Multi-Quadratic (IMQ) kernel \cite{gorham2020measuringsamplequalitykernels}, $k(\theta,\hat{\theta}) = (\psi^2 + \|\theta - \hat{\theta}\|^2)^{-\zeta}$ with bandwidth $\psi$ and decay factor $\zeta$, and the constant kernel $k(\cdot,\hat\theta)=1$, which reduces SVGD to parallel gradient descent over the parameters.
+The IMQ kernel yields the most reliable control at the cost of slightly longer completion times.
+RBF's exponential decay limits long-range particle interactions and can induce clustering or degeneracy, whereas IMQ's long-range repulsion preserves particle diversity and prevents mode collapse.
+We also found that overly large step sizes $\alpha \geq 0.1$ destabilize the particle flow.

+Although our experiments involve $n_\theta \le 3$ uncertain parameters, the per-iteration cost of SVGD scales linearly in $n_\theta$ and quadratically in $N$, and the principal high-dimensional failure mode (particle collapse under RBF kernels) is mitigated by IMQ's repulsion (Table~\ref{tab:kernel_comparison}) and further alleviated by structured or message-passing Stein updates \cite{zhuo2018messagepassingsteinvariational}, suggesting a viable path toward higher-dimensional parameter spaces.